Generic selectors

 Diplomas, NVQs and the CSCS Card – Building Your Credentials

 Many bricklayers pursue NVQ Level 2 or 3 diplomas in bricklaying or related construction trades.
-These qualifications demonstrate your ability to perform the job to a professional standard.
+These qualifications show your capability to do the job at a professional level.

-To work on most construction sites in the UK, you’ll also need a valid CSCS (Construction Skills Certification Scheme) card.
-This card shows that you’ve met the required health and safety standards and usually requires an NVQ or equivalent qualification.
+You must also have a valid CSCS (Construction Skills Certificate Scheme) card in order to work on most construction sites in the UK.
+This card indicates that you’ve met the required health and safety standards and usually requires an NVQ or equivalent qualification.

 Together, your NVQ or diploma and a CSCS card form the essential foundation for a successful career in bricklaying.
-For step-by-step guidance on getting your card, see our detailed guide on the Bricklayer CSCS Card.
+To learn how to obtain your card step-by-step, see our detailed guide on the Bricklayer CSCS Card.

 Explore More Construction Courses with Hurak